 - The formatting of these documents may make them difficult to use for users of assistive technology such as screen reader software, and for people using their keyboard to navigate the website.
 This fails WCAG 2.1 guideline 2.4 (navigable)

-- Some PDF documents, especially older documents, prepared by non-technical members of staff do not have default language set in the document properties.
+- A default language may not be set in the document properties.
 This fails WCAG 2.1 success criterion 3.1.1 (language of page)

 Where downloadable documents are made available in these formats and are not compliant, it is usually out of necessity, for the reasons stated.
-We will review further PDF documents before publication and will publish content in accessible formats where possible.
+We will review further PDF documents before publication to this website and will publish content in accessible formats where possible.
+We plan to reduce the amount of PDF documents as far as possible, and to make all remaining PDF documents accessible by 31 March 2024.

 Embedded video